bbauska/W3Cx-1of5-CSS.0x/README.md

 <b>Things to observe about the above:</b>

--   the rule based on an ID isn\'t even overwritten by the pseudo class
+-   the rule based on an ID isn&#39;t even overwritten by the pseudo class

 -   when you hover over the sections within other sections, multiple hover rules apply!